Mrcubix/Color-Tiles.Avalonia/README.md

 This is a port of a clone of mine made in Godot 4 using C#, You can find the original [here](https://github.com/Mrcubix/Color-Tiles).

-The rest of this README is the same as the original, for now.

 ## Introduction

 This is a modern clone of the classic game Color Tiles from [en.gamesaien.com](https://en.gamesaien.com/).